 This post originally appeared in Campaign US

 In a new era driven by digitalization, conventional business practices and household brand names in traditional industries such as retail, entertainment and travel are being upended by nimble startups.
-These disrupter brands are giving consumers experiences that are instantaneous, gratifying and intuitive.
+These disruptor brands are giving consumers experiences that are instantaneous, gratifying and intuitive.
 Above all, these experiences are simple.

 As the on-demand economy continues to grow, fulfilling consumer demand via immediate access to goods and services, established brands must adapt or risk being left behind.
-The value proposition from disrupter brands puts the consumer’s experience first, driving brand loyalty and increasing conversation.
+The value proposition from disruptor brands puts the consumer’s experience first, driving brand loyalty and increasing conversation.
 From their inception, these startups have brought innovation, enhanced experiences and new pricing, among a host of new features and functions, which lead to commercial success and high priced acquisitions.

 To examine the impact of simplicity on brands, we conduct an annual study based on a survey of more than 14,000 people worldwide—the Global Brand Simplicity Index.
-For the third year running we ranked disrupter brands that delivered simple, meaningful customer experiences and found that their deliberate focus on simplifying customers’ lives and delivering a simple brand experience that is both remarkably clear and unexpectedly fresh is paying off.
+For the third year running we ranked disruptor brands that delivered simple, meaningful customer experiences and found that their deliberate focus on simplifying customers’ lives and delivering a simple brand experience that is both remarkably clear and unexpectedly fresh is paying off.

 For example, Dollar Shave Club is reimagining the way consumers purchase razors.
 Its mail-order business model allows customers to sign up and select the number and frequency of razors they need for an affordable price.
 By creating simple, customized experiences, Dollar Shave Club has transformed the process of buying and using razors.
 The direct to consumer offering provides further utility beyond its core services by delivering a skin care line and other grooming products, providing additional convenience to users.